S3 method for class 'formula'

 Details

-.objs is parsed into a name list that is used to determine the required number of combinations of subsets of the name list included the dominance analysis.
-How the name list is obtained depends on .obj's class.
+.obj is first parsed into a list of names.
+How the name list is parsed depends on .obj's class.

 formula